 ICNL’s resources and information on Rwanda.

-ICNL is implementing a program in partnership with our local partner, the Concertation des Organisations d’Appui aux Initiatives de Base which seeks to improve the implementation of the NGO Law by fostering dialogue between the government and civil society organizations on how the legal framework can better address the needs and concerns of the sector.
+ICNL implemented a program in partnership with our local partner, the Concertation des Organisations d’Appui aux Initiatives de Base to improve the implementation of the NGO Law by fostering dialogue between the government and civil society organizations on how the legal framework can better address the needs and concerns of the sector.
 ICNL developed a training handbook to support NGO regulators to implement the current NGO law in line with international norms; and a Guide on good practices for regulating NGOs to assist organizations to advocate for improved, enabling regulatory practices for the sector.
 ICNL and its partners developed a mobile platform to encourage information exchange between NGOs and government.
-ICNL also provides young lawyers with opportunities to increase their capacity to work on legal issues affecting the non-profit sector and supports the development of civil society law courses at select universities in Rwanda.
+ICNL also provided young lawyers with opportunities to increase their capacity to work on legal issues affecting the non-profit sector and continues to support the development of civil society law courses at select universities in Rwanda.
 Our small grants facility supported CSOs to conduct advocacy activities aimed to enhance civil society’s knowledge of laws affecting civil society targeting Faith Based Organizations, Persons with Disabilities as well as research on corporate philanthropy to foster CSO sustainability.

 ICNL is opposed to all forms of trafficking in persons and is committed to mitigating the risk of trafficking in persons in connection with its operations and programs.
 It is the policy of ICNL to comply fully with the provisions of our cooperative agreements regarding trafficking in persons.
 Read our full policy here.